 Tanerélle´s new album 11:11 is an absolute listening pleasure.
 It shows the incredible talent of the skilled beauty with the distinctive pure voice.
 Our absolute favorite is Clyde, whose depth will totally crawl under your skin. – C-heads

-When first conceptualized, Stoned Fox was dreamt to be a media outlet that showcased our creative flair, unapologetically fusing the world of cannabis, fashion, art, media, and culture.
-Because regardless if Mary Jane has been hiding behind the curtains all this time, she has shape-shifted our culture past, present, and unforeseeably the future.
-Satisfying not only the visual stimulation we all crave Stoned Fox aims to bring you personal and fun interviews with musicians, artists, directors, actors, and writers of our times.
-We are excited to start our first Artist Series with local musician and future queen of Wakanda Tanerélle.
+When first conceptualized, Stoned Fox was dreamt to be a media outlet that showcased our creative flair, unapologetically fusing the world of cannabis, fashion, art, media, and culture, because regardless if Miss Mary Jane has been hiding behind the curtains all this time, she has shape-shifted our culture past, present, and unforeseeably the future.

 “One of my goals is to make women everywhere fully embrace their power, their sexuality, their resilience, their strength and to be unapologetic while doing so.”

 SF.
 If your life was a film what would it be?T. If my life was a film it would be “A Goofy Movie” but my character would be a magic merge between Roxanne but with Powerline’s vocals and Max’s finesse and swag, while he was performing “Stand Out” in front of the school.
 But also with Bobby’s chill and Goofy’s laugh and cute clumsiness.
 Yeah, that would be it, that would be me.